spacemonkeyy-MasterMode icon

 Now that I have hundreds of hours in the game, the problem is even worse.
 I would never consider using tools in combat, because I know I can beat everything first try with just the needle.
 Why would I try anything else?
 I don't even buy most toll benches anymore because I know I'm not going to die anytime soon.
 Once you play the game enough, a lot of its systems simply become irrelevant to you.
 You rarely feel like you are respecting the game's challenge or having the intended experience.
 Because of that, replays are less fun and less memorable than your casual playthrough.

 This mod changes that.
-It feels like I'm playing the game for the first time again, only that feeling of overcoming challenge is even more potent.
-I have died far more than I ever did in my first playthrough, despite being way better at the game, and I have loved every second of it.
+It feels like I'm playing the game for the first time again; it also feels like I have the fine motor skills of a toddler now.
+Somehow, that's a ton of fun.
 If you felt the same way I did, this mod is absolutely for you.

 Changes